juju/docs/src/en/credentials.md

     You will need to rescan the variables if their values ever change.
 A scan only picks up *current* values.

-These are the providers that use tools that support these variables:
+There are three providers that use tools that support this variables method:

 [Amazon AWS][clouds-aws-using-env-variables] |
 [Google GCE][clouds-google-using-env-variables] |
 [OpenStack][clouds-openstack-using-env-variables]

-Each page provides details on using this method with its respective provider, including the variable names.
+Each page provides details on using this method with its respective provider.

 !!!
 Note:
     The `autoload-credentials` command is also used to generate a certificate